mna/agora/README.md

 `go get -t github.com/PuerkitoBio/agora/...`

 This will install the agora packages as well as the `agora` command-line tool.
 See `agora -h` for help, provided the `$GOPATH/bin` path is in your exported path.
-The `-t` flag installs the test dependencies, it works only on Go tip (latest development version), ignore it otherwise.
+The `-t` flag installs the test dependencies, it works only on Go 1.2 and later, omit it otherwise.

 ## Example

-More examples are available in the wiki and the source code under /testdata/src, but to give a taste of the syntax, here is the usual `hello world`:
+Much more examples are available in the wiki and the source code under /testdata/src, but to give a taste of the syntax, here is the mandatory `hello world`:

 ```
 // Output: Hello, Agora !